Notice to Appear in Tampa, FL

 Contrary to popular belief, not all arrests are accompanied by a trip to the police station.
 In some circumstances, a person will be arrested for a violation, a first or second-degree misdemeanor offense, or because they violated a municipal or county ordinance, which can be tried in the county.

-If the arrestee does not demand to be taken before a judge, the arresting officer can issue a Notice to Appear, unless:
+If the arrestee does not demand to be taken before a judge, the arresting officer can issue a Notice to Appear, unless one of the following circumstances applies:

 - The accused refuses to identify themselves.